xxxstasiek/stasiek_selldrugsv2/README.md

 # stasiek_selldrugsv2
-Second version of Fivem selldrugs script<br>
+Second version of Fivem selldrugs script
-Only you had to do is translate it ;)<br>
+Only you had to do is translate it ;)
-Fivem infinity have issues with npc spawning, soo your npc-client is spawned nearby<br>
+Fivem infinity have issues with npc spawning, soo your npc-client is spawned nearby

+# esx error?
-if you've issues with ESX try adding this two functions to your es_extended/client/functions.lua<br>
+if you've issues with ESX try adding this two functions to your es_extended/client/functions.lua
 ```
 ESX.PlayAnim = function(dict, anim, speed, time, flag)
     ESX.Streaming.RequestAnimDict(dict, function()